-Some students will rely on having printed material scanned and saved in computer format that can be listened to using voice output software.
+Some students will rely on having printed material scanned and saved in an electronic format that can be listened to using voice output software.
 If you are collating various journal articles and portions of books into course packets, please use original copies or a copy that is as clean as possible.
 Creating course packets using second, third, and fourth generation copies of material (copies made from copies, etc.) may cause images of text that are fuzzy.
 Such blurring often makes it impossible for character recognition software to decipher images as readable text.
-If material included in course packets is not all of top quality, SSD would appreciate being able to briefly borrow your originals for scanning.
+If material included in course packets is not of top quality, SSD may need to briefly borrow your originals for scanning.

-You may also wish to ask if the publishers of the books you are considering have created electronic text (e-text) and/or audiotape versions of them.
+You may also ask if the publishers of the books you are considering have created electronic text (e-text) and/or audiobook versions.
 If possible, select a textbook with an accompanying study guide to maximize comprehension for all students.
 Choosing one that does will ensure that the reading materials are accessible.

 Arranging Testing Accommodations

 UT does not have a centralized testing center; however some colleges, schools and departments have designated resources to assist instructors with proctoring accommodated exams.
 When accommodations such as extended time on tests or a reduced-distraction testing environment are needed, it is in everyone’s best interest if the proctor is either one of the teaching assistants for the course, the professor, or another member of the academic department.
 This allows students to address any problems or questions they may have to someone with knowledge of course content and departmental procedures.
 SSD does have limited space for proctoring exams that must be reserved by the student at least 2 weeks in advance so proactive conversations with the student are encouraged.
 See Testing at SSD for more information.

 Faculty members sometimes contact SSD regarding students they feel are experiencing challenges in their course and might benefit from accommodations.
-We encourage instructors to have a private conversations in which you use an inquiring and supportive approach to share information about the existence and location of the SSD office.
+We encourage instructors to have a private conversations in which you use a supportive approach to share information about the existence and location of the SSD office.
 Only the student can decide to disclose his or her disability, or to pursue information about services available in the SSD office.
 If a student is requesting accommodations but has not presented you with a letter from our office, you may ask the student to contact SSD.
 See Faculty FAQs as well as our web page on Making a Referral to SSD.

 - Clearly spell out expectations at the beginning of the course (e.g., grading, material to be covered, assignment due dates, attendance expectations).